Vontier's Driivz Partners to Scale Duracell E-Charge Ultra-Fast Network Across the UK

 Operating under the globally recognised Duracell brand sets a high bar for reliability, uptime and performance.
 The Driivz platform supports this through real-time monitoring, remote diagnostics and proactive issue resolution, ensuring a dependable and consistent experience for drivers.

 "Duracell E-Charge is being built to set a new benchmark for ultra-fast charging in the UK.
-That means high uptime, simple pricing and a consistently reliable experience for drivers," said Mark Bloxham, Managing Director of The EV Network.
+That means high uptime, simple pricing and a consistently reliable experience for drivers," said Mark Bloxham, Managing Director.
 "Driivz gives us the platform to scale quickly while maintaining control, performance and commercial efficiency as the network grows."

 "Charging networks that can scale, while optimizing their current operations to ensure seamless charging experiences for drivers now and in the years to come, are the networks that will lead the way in the future of mobility," said Shiri Levi-Laor, CEO of Driivz.
 "We're proud to support the rollout of the Duracell E-Charge network across the UK."